ariatemplates/git-release-notes/README.md

 * `t` or `title` Regular expression to parse the commit title (see next chapter)
 * `m` or `meaning` Meaning of capturing block in title's regular expression
 * `f` or `file` JSON configuration file.
 This is a better option when you don't want to pass all parameters to the command line, for an example see [options.json](https://github.com/ariatemplates/git-release-notes/blob/master/options.json)
+* `d` or `templateData` JSON data file that is passed straight through to the template.

 #### Title Parsing